 Originally from Massachusetts, Ben has significant experience in the aquatics field and has been in and out of the water for the past 15 years.
-Ben received his BS in Sport and Movement Science with a concentration in Aquatic Recreation Management from Salem Sate University and his MSc in Emergency Management from Anna Maria College.
+Ben received his BS in Sport and Movement Science with a concentration in Aquatic Recreation Management from Salem Sate University and his MS in Emergency Management from Anna Maria College.
 In 2004 he joined the MIT Recreation staff and continues to oversee one of the premier aquatic facilities in the northeast.
 He holds multiple certifications including Emergency Medical Responder Instructor, First Responder, ARC Water Safety, Lifeguard, CPR Health Care Provider, First Aid and MA Municipal Police Training Committee First Responder Instructor.
 Outside the natatorium, Ben enjoys spending time with his family and hiking.

 Steph is the “woo” of recreation and you might just catch her chatting with students, patrons and staff around the facility.
-She manages to stay right in the action while keeping recreation in the loop and managing behind the scenes action of special events and fitness programs.
+She manages to stay right in the action while keeping recreation in the loop and managing the department.
 Steph’s career progressed from teaching dance class at a young age to becoming a “fitness junkie” and group exercise instructor.
 Working with MIT Recreation was her first job out of college, when she graduated from The Ohio State University with her BA in Health and Wellness, then Northeastern University with her MA in Sports Leadership.
+As Director, Steph oversees the administration and management of all programming and operational aspects of aquatics, fitness, customer service and facility maintenance within our programs and consults with the leadership in Intramural Sports, Club Sports, Varsity Athletics, Physical Education and Facility Operations in the administration of DAPER programs and services.
 She takes a break from MIT life every now and then with hiking, SUP, trips to the beach, visiting friends and family, and defeating her husband at everything possible (except go-carts).